moira-alert/doc/source/installation/feeding.rst

 Moira needs to keep its own local copy of your metric data to improve performance and reduce load on your existing graphite cluster.
-This means data needs to be duplicated from your existing stream and sent to your existing cluster and to your moira installation.
+This means data needs to be duplicated from your existing stream and sent to your existing cluster and to your Moira installation.

 Unfortunatly, the Carbon-Relay with Graphite does not support duplication of data to multiple backends, and so you need to use a more feature rich carbon relay such as carbon-c-relay_.